jzy12312/PillarH-CNSNet/README.md

 PillarH-CNSNet: Height-Aware Contextual Pillar Network for Enhanced 3D Object Detection
 =======
-This project is directly related to the manuscript submitted to *The Visual Computer*.
+This project is directly related to the manuscript we are currently submitting to The Visual Computer.

 ![](./figures/结构图.png)